pattilab/credential/README.md

   an = an,
   r.a = 0.9, # Ratio of sample 1
   r.b = 1.1, # Ratio of sample 2
-  mzdiff = aC13-aC12, # The difference in mass between the enriched and natural abundance species rt.lim = 10, # A rough filter of RT rcorr.lim = 0.7, # The minimum pearson correlation between isotopes
+  mzdiff = atm$c13 - atm$c12, # The difference in mass between the enriched and natural abundance species rt.lim = 10, # A rough filter of RT.
+Make as large as possible rcorr.lim = 0.7, # The minimum pearson correlation between isotope EICs
   ppm.lim = 2.5, # The ppm limit of isotopes
   mpc.f= 1.1, # A factor by which to expand the mass per carbon limits charges = c(1,2,3,4,5,6) # The charge states to consider